-RENEWING A STATE OF FLORIDA PRESCRIPTION EXEMPTION AND DEA LICENSE
+8. RE-APPLYING FOR A STATE OF FLORIDA PRESCRIPTION EXEMPTION AND DEA LICENSE

-If either the DBPR Exemption or the DEA Registration expires, the PI will be categorized as in non-compliance with state and federal regulations, and will be required to start the process from the beginning.
-PIs cannot use, buy, or dispose of any DEA products without a valid registration.
+If either the DBPR Exemption or the DEA Registration expires while possessing prescription drugs, analytical standards, medical gases and or controlled substances, the PI will be categorized as in non-compliance with state and federal regulations, and will be required to start the process from the beginning.
+PIs cannot use, buy, or dispose of any DEA drugs without a valid registration.
 Lacking a valid registration while the lab is still in possession of DEA controlled substances may become a felony violation by DEA regulations; penalties could be severe and include prison time and/or criminal fines.